bizjisna/Git-and-Github-notes/README.md

         git push origin <branch-name>

- ### Whenever we push a local branch to remote, we have to raise a PR (pull request) and then check for merge  conflicts, resolve conflicts and further merge the branches.
+###### Whenever we push a local branch to remote, we have to raise a PR (pull request) and then check for merge  conflicts, resolve conflicts and further merge the branches.

-### To keep projects up-to-date, you need to perform the following operations:
+###### To keep projects up-to-date, you need to perform the following operations:

-1.	git fetch origin

-       - gets all the change history of a tracked branch/repo
+* fetch : gets all the change history of a tracked branch/repo
-			- OR

-2.	git pull origin
+	        git fetch origin

+* pull :

     - It is a combination of fetch and merge
     - It pulls all the changes of remote repo into the local branch you are pulling the changes

+            git pull origin

 ### Forking a remote repository (only on remote repo)